OGGM/oggm/docs/mass-balance-2012-pergla.rst

 .. currentmodule:: oggm

-.. _mass-balance-2012-pergla:

 Temperature index model calibrated on geodetic MB data
 ======================================================

-As of OGGM v1.5.3, we implemented a simple mass-balance model that can be calibrated on the geodetic mass-balance data from `Hugonnet et al., 2021`_ (see also: :ref:`shop-geod`).
+As of OGGM v1.5.3, we implemented a simple mass balance model that can be calibrated on the geodetic mass balance data from `Hugonnet et al., 2021`_ (see also: :ref:`shop-geod`).

 .. _Hugonnet et al., 2021: https://www.nature.com/articles/s41586-021-03436-z

-This can be seen as a temporary improvement of the :ref:`mass-balance-2012` until the `sandbox models <https://github.com/OGGM/massbalance-sandbox>`_ become fully operational.
+This can be seen as a temporary improvement of the :doc:`mass-balance-2012` until the `sandbox models <https://github.com/OGGM/massbalance-sandbox>`_ become fully operational.

-Like for the previous model, the monthly mass-balance :math:`B_i` at elevation :math:`z` is computed as:
+Like for the previous model, the monthly mass balance :math:`B_i` at elevation :math:`z` is computed as:

 .. math::